Advice > Consulting

 Candidate: I knew our lack of profile in this area meant we were unlikely to win the pitch.
 But I did some research and found that this brand was starting to do a lot of digital advertising campaigns for some of their other snack products: working with influencers on Instagram, user-generated content, etc.

 Candidate: This was an area where our agency had a lot of expertise.
 I made some calls and learned that their digital campaigns were done by various different agencies, rather than one trusted partner.
-This suggested that they could be open to working with us in this area, and that we could use the Christmas pitch as a “foot-in-the-door.”
+This suggested that they could be open to working with us in this area and that we could use the Christmas pitch as a “foot in the door.”

 Interviewer: And is that a common tactic in the industry?